zumasys/docs/site/jbase/jedi/mongodb/mongodb-docker-quickstart/README.md

-new window (mongo is running in foreground in the other window) docker container list                   - get the name of the mongo container docker inspect <mongocontainername>     - get the ip address docker pull zumasys/jbase_mongo docker run -it zumasys/jbase_mongo /bin/bash jb JBASEADM jed MD mongo.config   (lower case!!)
+new window (mongo is running in foreground in the other window) docker container list                   - get the name of the mongo container docker inspect <mongocontainername>     - get the ip address docker pull zumasys/jbase docker run -it zumasys/jbase jb JBASEADM create-file test.mongo type=mongo host=mongodb://<ip address>:27017 make-demo-file 1000 test.mongo
-# Change line 2 to be the IP address of the mongo container
-create-file test.mongo type=mongo
-make-demo-file 1000 test.mongo
 >Answer Yes
 Your file is now in mongo.
 # to see it, open a new window: